Attendance & Accommodation

 Living on the campus is not only fun, but is a great learning experience.
 For many young musicians this is their first time living with a roommate, the first time they do laundry on their own (laundry facilities are available), or the first time they've had so much choice about how to spend their free time.
 And while participants learn what it's like to live away from home, they won't be on their own.
 Our Student Assistants (Chaperons) make sure they are comfortable, safe, and happy — and that the participant is making the most of his/her time at Morningside Music Bridge.

 Parent/Guardian Accommodation & Attendance at MMB:

 Parents and guardians planning to accompany their child are responsible for their own accommodation arrangements.
 Parents and guardians are not allowed to stay in Residence Hall or visit unannounced.

-Parents are not permitted to attend academic scheduled activities (i.e. private lessons, chamber coaching sessions).
-Master classes are open (there is a sitting area designated for parents/guests).
-We also invite parents to attend master classes (space permitting in designed guest seating rows) and any of the public events (concerts) during the program.
+Parents are not permitted to attend academic activities (these include attending private lessons, chamber coaching sessions).
+We invite parents to attend master classes (space permitting in designed guest seating rows) and any of the public event concerts during the program.

 Pocket/Spending money and Responsibility: